 - Do not throw wet waste into the container or bucket to keep it from fermenting and causing a bad odour.
 Drain wet food in a sieve in the sink.

-- Wrap food scraps and fish and meat in a newspaper or a biodegradable bin liner to avoid attracting flies.
+- Wrap food scraps and fish and meat in a newspaper or a biodegradable bin liner to keep flies away.

-- Put a bowl of fruit vinegar with a few drops of washing-up liquid next to the green container or bucket to kill off fruit flies.
+- Put a bowl of fruit vinegar with a few drops of washing-up liquid near your green container or bucket to kill fruit flies.

-- Clean the emptied container or bucket regularly.
-Use boiling water and a dash of vinegar or green soap.
-Allow the bucket to dry before you start filling it again.
+- Clean the inside of your container or bucket regularly.
+Use boiling water and a few drops of vinegar or green soap.
+Allow the bucket to dry before you use it again.